 5. We’ll help you to access extra support

-Beacon Case Managers know the support that is out there for young people and can put you in touch with other organisations that can help.
+Your Beacon Support Worker knows the support that is out there for young people and can put you in touch with other organisations that can help.
 For example, if you need to give evidence in court, they can tell you about the Citizens Advice Witness Service.
-You may be asked if you would like to consider Restorative Justice, your Case Manager can explain what this is and help you to decide if this is right for you.
+You may be asked if you would like to consider Restorative Justice, your Beacon Support Worker can explain what this is and help you to decide if this is right for you.

 Your thoughts and feelings